 Learning About Housing

-In 2016 WIHD published the Housing Resource Guide.
-The material below is taken from the Guide, which is designed to help people with Intellectual and Developmental Disabilities, their families, their service coordinators and provider agency staff and advocates to negotiate the housing process from beginning to closing.
-The full report is linked in our Resources section.
+The material below is taken from the New York Alliance for Inclusion & Innovation Housing Resource Guide, which is designed to help people with Intellectual and Developmental Disabilities, their families, their service coordinators and provider agency staff and advocates to negotiate the housing process from beginning to closing.

 REPORT: What Happens When I'm Gone?: Understanding new Service and Support systems for people with Intellectual and Developmental Disabilities in housing and services.
 Understanding the relevance of Intentional Communities.
 Click Here to Download the Report

 Persons with and without disabilities share their lives, especially in their domiciliary arrangements.
 Typically, the person without a disability provides supports to the person with a disability, although the extent and nature of those supports vary widely.
 Shared living is not a “placement” of one person into another’s home.
 It is a mutually agreed upon arrangement.
 For purposes of this Tool Kit, shared living encompasses both persons who live together in the same four walls and those who live quite near to one another (e.g. in adjacent apartments).
 These are referred to as live-with and live-near support arrangements.
 Click Here to Download the Shared Living Toolkit

 UPDATE: Our Shared Living Toolkit Now Addresses Tax Treatment of Wages

 In January, 2014, the Internal Revenue Service (IRS) issued Notice 2014-7, which addressed what the IRS has for decades called Difficulty of Care (DoC) Payments.
 Under Section 131 of the IRS Code, a DoC was (and still is) “compensation to a foster care provider for the additional care required because the qualified foster individual has a physical, mental or emotional handicap.”
 This compensation is excludable from the taxable wage income of the provider for federal income tax purposes.